Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 The issue with many plastic containers is that they don’t have an air-tight seal, e.g. they don’t have gaskets.
 This means that the plastic container will need to be wrapped in a plastic bag before it’s able to protect your stuff from bed bugs.

 Aside from non-gasket plastic containers, we have some plastic containers with gaskets.
-This type of plastic containers gives us an air-tight seal thus removing the need for a plastic bag.
+This type of plastic container gives us an air-tight seal thus removing the need for a plastic bag.
 However, this container is hard to find in a decent size, as many of them are very small.

 Can Bed Bugs Climb Plastic Objects?